Find out About the AEC 2 Course

 Advantages of having an AEC

-It forms part of the required modules to enter the industry as a junior/assistant engineer, with the ability to progress through to the Small Vessel Second Engineer Officer qualification.
+The AEC 1 & AEC 2 courses are MCA requirements for candidates to enter the industry as a junior/assistant engineer, with the ability to progress through to the Small Vessel Second Engineer Officer and higher qualifications.